Guide: how to use ENSOscope

 On the Teleconnections globe, pick a phase, season and hazard; the map shows how that indicator typically departs from normal.
 Colour tells you the direction:

 "Anomaly" is the difference from ENSO-neutral years (it isolates the El Niño / La Niña effect); "absolute" is the raw value during that phase.
-Robustness dots mark pixels where fewer than 60% of events agree on the direction, so treat dotted areas with caution.
+Robustness dots mark pixels where fewer than 60% of events agree on the direction, so treat dotted areas with caution: the colour there is an average of events that pulled both ways, not a signal you can plan on.
+The dots appear in the anomaly view only, because they are a statement about a change, and the absolute view shows no change, just the average level during that phase.
 Click a country to drill all the way down to it.
 Behind the maps, observations are combined with a large climate-model ensemble so the patterns are robust even though few strong events sit in the observed record.

 Reading the skill (how much to trust it)